awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 }
 ```

 You can then get the options for a specific service by using the entry in the JSON file\.
-For example, to get the settings for `service1`:
+For example, to get the settings for `service1` use the following\.

 ```
 var options = Configuration.GetAWSOptions("service1");
 ```

-### Allowed Values in appsettings File<a name="net-core-appsettings-values"></a>
+### Allowed values in appsettings file<a name="net-core-appsettings-values"></a>

 The following app configuration values can be set in the `appsettings.Development.json` file\.
-The field names must use the casing shown in the list below\.
-For details on these settings, refer to the [AWS\.Runtime\.ClientConfig](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Runtime/TClientConfig.html) class\.
+The field names must use the casing shown\.
+For details on these settings, see the [AWS\.Runtime\.ClientConfig](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/Runtime/TClientConfig.html) class\.
 + Region
 + Profile
 + ProfilesLocation